+The occurrence of drug use in sports isn’t new, as many athletes’ addictions have been exposed at all levels of competition.
 Sports and an athletic lifestyle can lead to substance abuse for various reasons, including pressure to perform, performance enhancement, injuries, physical pain, and depression from retirement.
-Performance-enhancing drug abuse among athletes ( also known as “doping”) is common despite the many restrictions set in place by athlete associations and leagues.
-Our drug treatment facility in Texas is looking into what the most commonly abused substances in sports are, as well as the sports in which drug abuse is most common.
+Performance-enhancing drug abuse among athletes (also known as “doping”) is common despite the many restrictions set in place by athlete associations and leagues.
+Our Texas recovery center is looking into athletes and addiction, what the most commonly abused substances in sports are, and the sports in which drug abuse is most common.

 Regardless of age, many athletes feel the need to do whatever it takes to be the best in their team or level, even if it includes drug use.
 With the pressure to succeed from both internal and external sources, all types of athletic competitions have felt the sting of drug abuse.
 In addition to pressure to perform at a certain level, other contributing factors to drug abuse in professional sports include stress, injuries, and a “do whatever it takes” sports culture.

 The most commonly abused drugs in sports are performance-enhancing.
 These drugs include anabolic steroids and androgenic steroids like:

 Anabolic steroids (performance drugs) work by stimulating muscle tissue growth, especially when a person physically trains, by mimicking the effects of a naturally produced hormone called testosterone.
 Steroids mimic hormones by binding to cells and triggering changes in bodily functions.
 Since increased testosterone levels can contribute to muscle growth, these steroids will mimic its effects on the body.